Dallas Weston: Playing career

-Weston made his first grade debut for Parramatta against Penrith in Round 1 of the 1993 season.
-In 1996, Weston joined Norths and played one season with the club before returning to Parramatta.
+Weston made his first grade debut for Parramatta against Penrith in round 1 of the 1993 season.
+Weston was selected to represent New South Wales City in 1993 despite having only played five first grade games.
+In 1996, Weston joined North Sydney and played one season with the club before returning to Parramatta.
 Weston was part of the 1998 Parramatta side which suffered preliminary final heartbreak to Canterbury.
 After leading 18–2 with 10 minutes to go, Parramatta would go on to lose the game 32–20.
-Weston played two more seasons for Parramatta before retiring at the end of the 2000 season.
+Weston played two more seasons for Parramatta before being released at the end of the 2000 season.
+In 2006, Weston played one test for Malta against Lebanon.